Civilization II: Test of Time: Midgard scenario

 The rules of the Fantasy Campaign were originally designed for the Midgard Scenario and then extrapolated into a non-preset environment.
 The Midgard Scenario is heavily focused on Norse, Slavic and Celtic mythology, with figures such as Baba Yaga and The Dagda and events such as Ragnarok making appearances.

 The Midgard scenario centers around the impending escape of the evil wizard Volsang, who was sealed away many centuries prior to the scenario's opening.
 The seven civilizations have entirely forgotten about the existence of Volsang, and so the weakening of his bonds has gone unnoticed.
 At the opening of the scenario, Volsang's forces begin to multiply and threaten the civilizations: most immediately the nearby Infidels, but eventually all.

 In addition to the three methods of victory in the Fantasy Campaign, a player may also complete a set of ten quests that exist in-game.
 (This victory results in the immediate discovery of Bifrost, but is a different manner of victory than intense research.)
+However, due to bugs it is impossible to be able to have completed the 10 quests simultaneously to trigger this victory.